apacheignite/documentation/data-grid/memory-and-cache-metrics.md

 {
   "type": "warning",
   "title": "Enabling Cache Metrics",
-  "body": "To enable cache metrics gathering, set `CacheConfiguration.setStatisticsEnabled(boolean)` to `true` for every cache you want to collect metrics for."
+  "body": "To enable cache metrics gathering, set `CacheConfiguration.setStatisticsEnabled(boolean)` to `true` for every cache you want to collect the metrics for."
 }
 [/block]